kinestetika/MetaErg/README.md

 ## metaerg.py, version 2.2.0

-Metaerg.py is a program that annotates genomes or sets of mags from microbial ecosystems (bacteria, archaea, viruses).
+Metaerg.py annotates genomes or sets of mags/bins from microbial ecosystems (bacteria, archaea, viruses).
 Input data consists of a nucleotide fasta file with one or more contigs.
-Output files of annotated contigs are created in common formats such as .gff, .gbk and fasta with predicted genes, their functions and taxonomic classifications.
+Output files with annotations are in common formats such as .gff, .gbk, .fasta and .html with predicted genes, their functions and taxonomic classifications.

+You can interact with a sample visualization [here](https://htmlpreview.github.io/?https://github.com/kinestetika/MetaErg/blob/master/visualization/index.html).
+This visualization shows the annotation of a cyanobacterial genome, Candidatus Phormidium alkaliphilum.

 Metaerg was originally developed in perl.
-It is relatively challenging to install and comes with complex database dependencies.
-This python version overcomes some of those issues.
-Also, the annotation pipeline has further evolved and refined.
+It was relatively challenging to install and comes with complex database dependencies.
+This new python version 2.2 overcomes some of those issues.
+Also, the annotation pipeline has further evolved and has become more refined.

 By using gtdbtk for taxonomic classification of genes and transferring functional annotations from the NCBI, metaerg.py uses a controlled vocabulary for taxonomy and a relatively clean vocabulary for functions.
 This makes annotations much